Norwegian secret that happy people practice

 At first glance, if we compare the people living on the coast of the southern cone of Argentina with those Those who live in the Amazon jungle, or those who live in Madrid city center Or in the icy lands of Greenland, they may seem very different from each other.
 However, it is quite possible that they all have the same desire, to find happiness.

-Now the question is whether all these people understand the same thing universal desire, And, for some, happiness will be in having a big checking account, for others in living in an isolated house in the mountains, and for others, in never letting a day go by without going to a party.
+Now the question is whether all these people understand the same thing universal desire, And for some, having a big checking account, for others living in an isolated house in the mountains, and for others, not being able to go a day without going to a party, will be happiness.

-now, beyond “Special Congratulations” For each, there is a ranking of the countries in which the population of the entire region expresses their sense of happiness.
+now, beyond “Special Congratulations” For each, there is a ranking of the countries in which the population of the entire region expresses the intensity of their feeling of happiness.
 In this list, Norway has the privilege of being in first placeSpecifically the seventh, according to the latest edition of the World Happiness Report (2023).

 The secret of smiling is called a curse

 If Norwegians are so happy, why not find out the reasons behind that feeling and enjoy it?
-It seems that if we pull the thread, what we get is a very simple philosophy. method based on simplicity And in enjoying the simplest and most everyday things in life.
+It seems that if we pull the thread, what we get is a very simple philosophy.
+A method based on the joy of the simplest things And everyday life.
 A method he named with just a three-letter word: Kos.

 The word is very present in the vocabulary and life of the Norwegian people.
 Here you can see some examples that confirm that this is the case: